nokuzotha-nkiwane/Virolocate/docs/output.md

-# CERI-KRISP/virolocate_nf: A pipeline for viral metatranscriptomic data analysis
+# Virolocate: A pipeline for viral metatranscriptomic data analysis

 ## Introduction